 Prior to joining UPS, Mrs. Boyce served as U.S. Customs and Border Protection’s (CBP) Senior Advisor to the Commissioner for Trade and Private Sector Engagement and Director for the Office of Trade Relations.
 Mrs. Boyce assumed this role after serving as the Assistant Commissioner for CBP’s Office of Public Affairs.

-At CBP, Maria advised the Commissioner and senior leadership of the impact of the agency’s policies and regulations on the private sector.
-She was also responsible for the trade outreach strategy for the agency, assisting to increase compliance rate and improve communications with the private sector, to include international outreach.
-She managed the Advisory Committee of Commercial Operations of Customs and Border Protection (COAC) and the User Fee Advisory Committee leading the interaction between COAC and CBP’s Senior Staff.
+As Assistant Commissioner and Director, Mrs. Boyce advised the CBP Commissioner and senior leadership of the impact of the agency’s policies and regulations on the private sector.
+She was also responsible for the agency’s trade outreach strategy, and her efforts increased the compliance rate and improved communications with the private sector.
+Mrs. Boyce managed the Commercial Customs Operations Advisory Committee (COAC) and the User Fee Advisory Committee (UFAC), as well as the relationship between COAC and CPB’s Senior Staff.

 Mrs. Boyce was also the Small Business Ombudsman and Regulatory Fairness Representative for CBP, serving as a liaison between the international trading community and senior CBP managers.

 Before joining the federal government, Mrs. Boyce served as President of the Border Trade Alliance, a non-profit organization that represents 2 million stakeholders involved in border and trade issues in the U.S., Canada and Mexico.

 At the Border Trade Alliance, Mrs. Boyce helped develop and advocate for key border policy topics impacting the U.S.-Mexico and U.S.-Canada borders.
 Policy topics included trade, travel, infrastructure, border security and quality of life issues for border communities.